 CNOC Bottle Compatibility

 We tried several of the CNOC reservoirs and bottles we own to see if they are compatible as dirty water bottles with the QuickDraw water filter with mixed results.
 The Platypus QuickDraw works best with bottles that have rigid 28 mm openings.
 We found that some of our CNOC bottles form a tight connection with the QuickDraw and others leak.
-It’s hard to pin down which models work and which don’t because CNOC has sold multiple generations of bottles over the years and we haven’t keep track of which model years we own.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+It’s hard to pin down which models work and which don’t because CNOC has sold multiple generations of bottles over the years and we haven’t keep track of which model years we own.SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.